 James Steen

+FYS 100, Section 50

+Fall 2015

 Response Paper 5: “How does this exhibit source provide evidence that helps me better understand More’s critique of sixteenth century society and politics?”

 The Two Swords: Heresy & Just War provided a clearer version of More’s beliefs than is available in Utopia, which in turn allowed me to better understand Utopia’s purpose.
 It is easy to believe, as J.H.
 Hexter did, that Utopia represents a society that More wishes to implement in real life.
 The Two Swords provides evidence that contradicts this, such as More’s advocating for the use of violence to suppress disruptive heretics.
-While he presents an argument for the morality of this practice, it seems to contrast with the accepting attitude of Utopia.
+While he presents an argument for the morality of this practice, it seems to contrast with the accepting attitude of Utopians.

 While it could be argued that More only advocates execution for non-Catholics with violent tendencies, he often references Luther and Tyndale as “seditious” (281) heretics, although neither employed violent tactics.
 While he preaches moral piety in Utopia through Raphael Hythloday, the opinions he expresses in Two Swords seem almost immature.
 His main argument for the necessity of violence in religious conflict is that ‘they’re being violent so that means we should too.’
 It’s an argument that would be expected from a child on the playground, and one which I would expect an accomplished philosopher such as More to scoff at.